 Tartrazine is also found in some cosmetics and personal care products such as liquid soaps, lotions, hand sanitizer, perfumes, nail polish, and shampoos.
 Several medications contain tartrazine, which renders a yellow or orange hue to them.
 It is usually added to antacids, vitamins, cough syrups, and lotions.
 Tartrazine is also used in other products such as inks, crayons, stamp dyes, and glues.

 Tartrazine allergy refers to intolerance to this additive.
 In a relatively small population, it causes allergic reactions, the mechanism for which is still not clearly understood.
-Although several studies indicate that tartrazine and similar additives cause hyperactivity in kids, these claims were rejected by FDA for want of sufficient evidence.
+Although several studies indicate that tartrazine and similar additives cause hyperactivity in kids, the FDA rejected these claims for want of sufficient evidence.

 Symptoms of tartrazine sensitivity

-Symptoms of tartrazine allergy usually manifest as an increase in reaction to other allergens rather than as a direct reaction to tartrazine.
+Tartrazine allergy symptoms usually manifest as an increase in reaction to other allergens rather than as a direct reaction to tartrazine.
 Sensitive individuals react to this dye in different ways.
 Major symptoms of tartrazine intolerance include skin rashes, hives, and nasal congestion.
 Rarely, tartrazine is said to cause asthma in sensitive individuals.

 According to studies, adverse reactions to tartrazine may also affect the gastrointestinal tract, central nervous system, and respiratory tract, though many of these effects are rare and unconfirmed.
-Some studies even claim that tartrazine causes thyroid tumors and lymphomas, but once again evidence is not convincing enough.
+Some studies even claim that tartrazine causes thyroid tumors and lymphomas, but the evidence is not convincing enough.